smhg/Propel2/README.md

 # Installation

-- Replace the `require` declaration for Propel with Perpl:
+- Replace the `require` declaration for Propel with Perpel:
 ```diff
   "require": {
 +    "perpelorm/perpel": ">=2.0",